grahamking/hatcog/README.md

 goirc is a text-based IRC client which plays well with [tmux](http://www.google.ca/search?q=tmux).
 I'm using this to learn Go, so you probably shouldn't use it yet.
 It's still a bit rough.
+I don't expect it run on anything except Linux.

 goirc is made up of two programs: `go-connect`, which connects to your irc server, and `go-join`, which manages input/output for a single channel.